How is climate change going to affect how I run my small business?

 In just the past few decades, the planet has seen:

-• Wildfire season lasting for months longer than usual
+- Wildfire seasons are lasting months longer than usual

-A warmer world, even by half-a-degree Celcius, has more evaporation, leading to more water in the atmosphere.
-With such changing conditions that humans, animals and the planet aren’t accustomed to, it’s putting our health, water supply and agriculture at risk.
+When the world warms up, even by just 0.5°C, evaporation increases, which leads to more water in the atmosphere.
+When conditions change to the extent that humans, animals and the planet aren’t accustomed to them, this puts our health, water supply and agriculture at risk.

 What are the risks of climate change?

-There are three main risks of climate change that will affect everyone, not just businesses.
+Three main risks of climate change will affect everyone, not just businesses.

 1. Physical risks